 Cordless Paint Sprayers

 Our take on the cordless paint sprayer is that it’s a great idea whose time hasn’t quite arrived yet.
 What do we mean?
-Well, who wouldn’t want to be able to do small jobs with a convenient, cordless hand gun?
+Well, who wouldn’t want to be able to do small jobs with a convenient, cordless handgun?
 That’s right, nobody.
-A cordless paint sprayer is the ideal tool for small shops, or for little projects around the house.
+A cordless paint sprayer is an ideal tool for small shops, or for little projects around the house and may be the best paint sprayer for this usage.
 Sadly, only a few companies have invested the R&D time and money into developing really good cordless models, so the selection is pretty sparse.
 While there are some good-looking models out there, they’re not very reliable tools for regular use.
 Most are also prohibitively expensive for what you get.
-We’re crossing our fingers that the market for cordless units continues to grow and improve, because we’d love to see these gadgets come into their full potential!
+We’re crossing our fingers that the market for cordless units continues to grow and improve because we’d love to see these gadgets come into their full potential!

 At the moment, the best cordless paint sprayer on the market is Graco’s TrueCoat Pro Fine Finish Paint Sprayer:

 Aside from a few discontinued Ryobi models, Graco’s TrueCoat cordless models are the only cordless options on the market right now.
-This is the top-shelf version.
+This is the top-shelf version of the best paint sprayer that is cordless.
 It’s the only cordless model that’s accurate and steady enough for spraying finishes.
 It sprays anything from lacquer to enamels and heavy latex paints, without any thinning.
-You can also use it for solvent-base coatings, including “hot” solvent materials.
+You can also use it for solvent-based coatings, including “hot” solvent materials.
 It has a lot of the features you’d expect from a top-notch sprayer, too, like a fully adjustable pressure knob, which locks in place to keep your setting.
-There’s also a full set of accessories, a spare battery, a charger, and storage case.
+There’s also a full set of accessories, a spare battery, a charger, and a storage case.
 The cordless battery system gives you a little over an hour of painting time on each charge, and the whole thing is covered by a 1-year warranty.